Author's Guidelines

 Publication Fees

-Article publication fee of Twenty Thousand Naira only (N30, 000: 00) or One Hundred Dollars (100 USD) will be charged on any article accepted for publication in Fountain Journal of Natural and Applied Sciences (FUNJAS).
+An article publication fee of Thirty Thousand Naira only (N30,000.00) or One Hundred Dollars (100 USD) will be charged on any article accepted for publication in the Fountain Journal of Natural and Applied Sciences (FUNJAS).
 All payments should be made to: Fountain Journal of Natural and Applied Sciences, Sterling Bank 0500758138.
 Evidence of payment should be forwarded to fujnas@fountainjournals.com, fujnas@yahoo.com or fujnas@gmail.com.

 Subscription and Advertisements